luiscarlosjayk/luisk-genai-labs/labs/agent-function-calling/README.md

 In AWS Bedrock, an agent consists of the following:
 1. A Foundational model: Which LLM to use, in our example we will use Claude 3 from Anthropic.
 The agent invokes the model to interpret user input and subsequent prompts in its orchestration process.
 The agent also invokes the FM to generate responses and follow-up steps in its process.
 2. Instructions: That describe what the agent is designed to do.
 With advanced prompts, you can further customize instructions for the agent at every step of orchestration and include Lambda functions to parse each step's output.
 3. Knowledge bases: The agent queries the knowledge base for extra context to augment response generation and input into steps of the orchestration process.
-What is usually known for Retrieval Agumented Generation or RAG.
+What is usually known for Retrieval Augmented Generation or RAG.
 4. Action Groups (Functions or Tools): Actions that the agent should perform for the user in order to accomplish tasks.
 At the end, these are lambda functions.

 Notice that an agent should have at least one of either knowledge bases or action groups, in our example, it will have only action groups and no knowledge base will be provided.